Dean Anderson – Biography

 Dean Anderson has successfully conducted numerous orchestras of all levels including professional, community, university, and youth ensembles.
 He has worked with such artists as LA Philharmonic Concertmaster - Martin Chalifour, LA Phil Principal Trombone - James Miller, Smokey Robinson, Manhattan Transfer, John Tesh, Lincoln Mayorga, Arlo Guthrie and Dick Dale.

-As a guest conductor, Mr. Anderson has been invited to guest conduct the Hong Kong Chamber Orchestra, the Siam Sinfonietta, the Grumo Festival Orchestra in addition to other orchestras such as the Capistrano Valley Symphony, the Rose Chamber Orchestra, the Cerritos College Orchestra and the Yakima Chamber Symphony Orchestra.
-In 2011, he was invited to guest conduct the Ho Chi Minh Ballet Symphony for the 20th Anniversary of the Saigon Times, making him the first American to conduct in Saigon since the end of the Vietnam War.
-Most recently, he has led a performance of music for orchestra with Chinese Pipa and Erhu featuring soloists Tu Shan Xiang and George Gao respectively.
+As a guest conductor, Mr. Anderson has been invited to guest conduct the National Congress Chamber Orchestra (Buenos Aires), Hong Kong Chamber Orchestra, Siam Sinfonietta, an Grumo Festival Orchestra in addition to other orchestras such as the Capistrano Valley Symphony and the Yakima Chamber Symphony Orchestra.
+He was invited to guest conduct the Ho Chi Minh Ballet Symphony for the 20th Anniversary of the Saigon Times, making him the first American to conduct in Saigon since the end of the Vietnam War.
+He also led a performance of music for orchestra with Chinese Pipa and Erhu featuring soloists Tu Shan Xiang and George Gao respectively.
 The performance took place in Nagoya, Japan.